shalom-ormsby/stock-intelligence/docs/archive/ERROR_HANDLING_IMPLEMENTATION.md

 ## Executive Summary

-Implemented production-grade error handling infrastructure for Stock Intelligence v1.0.
+Implemented production-grade error handling infrastructure for Sage Stocks v1.0.
 The foundation is **complete** with custom error classes, structured logging, data validation, and timeout utilities.
 API layer integration is ready to proceed.

 **Key Achievement:** Created reusable error handling framework that will enable retry logic and rate limiting tasks.